-Although with many power circuits a pulse of 100μs to 150μs is sufficient to turn the thyristor on and maintain it in conduction, some circuits require the gate current to continue throughout the conducting period, while in other cases a train of short pulses during the conduction period is sufficient.
+Figure 3: Long pulses with high initial peak Although with many power circuits a pulse of $100\mu s$ to $150\mu s$ is sufficient to turn the thyristor on and maintain it in conduction, some circuits require the gate current to continue throughout the conducting period, while in other cases a train of short pulses during the conduction period is sufficient.
 The voltage may temporarily reverse during the conduction period or there may not be positive volts present at the initial point of firing.
-In the extreme, in the case of a AC converter with an inductive load for instance, a pulse duration of 180°- □ is required i.e. up to 10ms for 50Hz.The most suitable system depends upon the power circuit being employed.
-However, the gate pulse should only be made as long as is necessary because the magnitude of the average gate power has to be considered and the longer the gate pulse the higher the average power and hence additional heating and possible destruction of the thyristor.
+In the extreme, in the case of an AC converter with an inductive load for instance, a pulse duration of 180° - α is required, i.e. up to 10ms for 50Hz.
+The most suitable system depends upon the power circuit being employed.
+However, the gate pulse should only be made as long as is necessary, because the magnitude of the average gate power has to be considered.
+The longer the gate pulse, the higher the average power which may lead to additional heating and possible destruction of the thyristor.
 In practice it is uneconomic to produce gate drives with very long pulses for reasons of power requirements and availability of pulse transformers with suitable inductance.

-Figure 4.
-Short pulse picket fence

-A chain of short pulses with a frequency in the region of 5kHz to 10kHz is often used.
+Figure 4: Short pulse picket fence A chain of short pulses with a frequency in the region of 5kHz to 10kHz is often used.
 This is sometimes called a "picket fence" waveform.
 If the gaps between the pulses cause interference, a second time shifted pulse chain can be superimposed to produce a continuous long pulse.
 The pulse transformer only has to be dimensioned for a single pulse in the chain, say 50μs to 100μs.